marketing-done-right/dynamic-pages-creator/README.md

 - **Automatic Page Creation**: Generate pages from a list of keywords provided through the plugin's settings page.
 - **SEO Enhancement**: Automatically apply SEO meta tags based on the page keywords.
+- **Draft Template Selection**: Users can select an existing draft page as a template when creating new pages, allowing the duplication of page structure, content, custom fields, and meta data.
 - **Shortcode Support**: Use the `[keyword default="text"]` shortcode to insert keywords dynamically in page content.
 - **Yoast SEO Compatibility**: Works seamlessly with Yoast SEO to enhance your site's SEO capabilities. [^1]